SubtreX/SubtreX/README.md

 - :computer: I love to code
-- :zap: I like to dabble in concepts of Artificial Intelligence and Machine Learning
+- :zap: I like to dabble in concepts of Artificial Intelligence, Machine Learning and Computer Vision
 - :space_invader: I am greatly intrigued by the cosmos and believe humans will become multi-planetary
 - :sun_with_face: My hobbies include travelling :compass:, vlogging :camera:, beatboxing :microphone:, reading and collecting books :books:
 - 📫 Connect with me: